angrybacon/doomsday-wiki/markdown/appendices/interactions.md

 ## Opponent Interactions

+### {{Echo of Eons}}

+If playing against a known Echo deck try to make sure you have at least 8 cards spread across your hand, library and graveyard to avoid them being able to Echo you to death.
+You should have a minimum of 6 from the Doomsday in your graveyard and your 5 card pile so having an extra 2 cards in hand or some uncracked fetches and/or lotus petals in play can help achive this.

 ### {{Flickerwisp}}

 An opponent can cause headaches with an Aether Vial on 3 and a Flickerwisp in